nacht-falter/aikido-course-website-django/README.md

 [GitHub Issues](https://docs.github.com/en/issues) and [GitHub Projects](https://docs.github.com/en/issues/planning-and-tracking-with-projects/learning-about-projects/about-projects) were used as tools for Agile methodology.

-- [Issues](https://github.com/nacht-falter/aikido-course-website-django/issues) were used for user stories and for bugs.
+- I used [Issues](https://github.com/nacht-falter/aikido-course-website-django/issues) for user stories and for bugs.

 - Issue tasks were used to define acceptance criteria and tasks for each user story.

-- Issue labels were used to categorize issues into [Themes](https://github.com/nacht-falter/aikido-course-website-django/labels?q=THEME) and [Epics](https://github.com/nacht-falter/aikido-course-website-django/labels?q=EPIC)
+- I assigned labels to user stories to categorize them into [Themes](https://github.com/nacht-falter/aikido-course-website-django/labels?q=THEME) and [Epics](https://github.com/nacht-falter/aikido-course-website-django/labels?q=EPIC)

-- Furthermore all user stories were prioritized using the MoSCoW prioritization technique with the following project-wide priorities:
+- Furthermore, all user stories were prioritized using the MoSCoW prioritization technique with the following project-wide priorities:

   https://github.com/nacht-falter/aikido-course-website-django/labels/PRIORITY%3A%20Must-Have https://github.com/nacht-falter/aikido-course-website-django/labels/PRIORITY%3A%20Should-Have https://github.com/nacht-falter/aikido-course-website-django/labels/PRIORITY%3A%20Could-Have https://github.com/nacht-falter/aikido-course-website-django/labels/PRIORITY%3A%20Won%27t-Have

-- All user stories were assigned a size label categorizing them into five different sizes:
+- All user stories were assigned a SIZE label, categorizing them into five different sizes:

   https://github.com/nacht-falter/aikido-course-website-django/labels/SIZE%3A%20XS https://github.com/nacht-falter/aikido-course-website-django/labels/SIZE%3A%20S https://github.com/nacht-falter/aikido-course-website-django/labels/SIZE%3A%20M https://github.com/nacht-falter/aikido-course-website-django/labels/SIZE%3A%20L https://github.com/nacht-falter/aikido-course-website-django/labels/SIZE%3A%20XL

-  The Fibonacci series was used to assign story points to theses sizes: XS = 1 story point, S = 2 story points, M = 3 story points, L = 5 story points, XL = 8 story points.
+  The Fibonacci series was used to assign story points to these sizes: XS = 1 story point, S = 2 story points, M = 3 story points, L = 5 story points, XL = 8 story points.

-- Milestones were used for the [Product Backlog](https://github.com/nacht-falter/aikido-course-website-django/milestone/1) and for adding user stories to [Sprints](https://github.com/nacht-falter/aikido-course-website-django/milestones?state=closed).
+- I used Milestones for the [Product Backlog](https://github.com/nacht-falter/aikido-course-website-django/milestone/1) and for adding user stories to [Sprints](https://github.com/nacht-falter/aikido-course-website-django/milestones?state=closed).

 - [Projects](https://github.com/nacht-falter/aikido-course-website-django/projects?query=is%3Aclosed) were used for tracking tasks within each iteration.

 - [Project workflows](https://docs.github.com/en/issues/planning-and-tracking-with-projects/automating-your-project/adding-items-automatically) were used to automatically add user stories in a sprint to the Todo column of the corresponding  project board.

-- A [custom priority field](https://docs.github.com/en/issues/planning-and-tracking-with-projects/understanding-fields) was created in order to further prioritize items within a project on a sprint level.
+- Finally, I created a [custom priority field](https://docs.github.com/en/issues/planning-and-tracking-with-projects/understanding-fields) to further prioritize items within a project on a sprint level.

 ### Sprint Planning

-The project was planned with timeboxed sprints of three days each.
-User stories were assigned to each sprint, while prioritizing MVP user stories, but making sure that the amount of user stories with a Must-Have priority never exceeded 60% in each sprint.
+I planned the project with timeboxed sprints of three days each.
+I assigned user stories to each sprint, while prioritizing MVP user stories, but making sure that the amount of user stories with a Must-Have priority never exceeded 60% in each sprint.
+The situation was reevaluated after each sprint.

 #### Sprint 1 (3.7.-5.7.2023)